H.R. 5476: Preparing And Retaining All (PARA) Educators Act

 H.R.
 5476 on Congress.gov

-Official bill page with text, actions, sponsors, and status for the Preparing And Retaining All (PARA) Educators Act.
+Official bill page with full text, actions, sponsors, and status for the Preparing And Retaining All (PARA) Educators Act.

-National Center for Education Statistics Locale Classifications and Criteria
+NCES Locale Classifications and Criteria

-Richard B. Russell National School Lunch Act at GovInfo
+Richard B. Russell National School Lunch Act (42 U.S.C.
+1751) at GovInfo

 H.R.
 5476 Common Questions

-Who could get funding under H.R.
+Who gets the money under H.R.
 5476?

 Does H.R.
 5476 prioritize rural schools?

-How much money can states keep for administration?
+How much can states keep for administration?

 How long would the H.R.
-5476 program last?
+5476 program run?

 Would states have to report paraprofessional pay data?